OneIdentity/IdentityManager.IGARiskDashboard/README.md

 Please refer to the Word document for more information on the dashboard.

+This dashboard was built using Power BI Desktop version 2.100.1401.0.

 ## Supportability
 This Solution Accelerator is delivered "as is".
 Any issues encountered can be reported on Github and contributors will make a best effort to resolve them.